imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 3 displays current directory in a long format script 4 displays current directory contents, including hidden files that start with ., using long format script 5 displays current directory contents, in long format , with user and group ID's displayed numerically and hidden files starting with .
+script 3 displays current directory in a long format script 4 displays current directory contents, including hidden files that start with ., using long format script 5 displays current directory contents, in long format , with user and group ID's displayed numerically and hidden files starting with . script 6 creates a directory named my_first_directory in the tmp directory